thegitguru/pw-skills-clone/README.md

 1. **Explore Courses**:
    - Navigate to "Free Courses" or "Paid Courses" using the top navigation menu.
-   - Use the search bar to find specific courses or mentors.
+   - Use the search bar to find specific courses, mentors, or testimonials.
-   - Filter paid courses by category using the filter buttons.
+   - Filter paid courses by category using the filter buttons with category icons.

 2. **View Mentors & Testimonials**:
-   - Browse mentor profiles with detailed experience and social links.
+   - Browse mentor profiles with company logos, social links, and experience details.
-   - Read testimonials and success stories in the dedicated sections.
+   - Read testimonials and success stories in dedicated sections, with a carousel for success stories.

 3. **Mobile Experience**:
-   - On mobile devices, tap the hamburger menu to access the slide-in navigation.
+   - On mobile devices, tap the hamburger menu to access the slide-in navigation with smooth animations.
-   - Dropdown menus are tap-friendly with smooth transitions.
+   - Dropdown menus and search input are optimized for touch interactions.

 4. **API Data**:
-   - The page fetches data from the PW Skills API on load.
+   - Fetches course, category, mentor, and testimonial data on load with skeleton loaders for a smooth UX.
-   - Cached data is used if the API is unavailable, with a 1-hour cache expiration.
+   - Cached data (1-hour expiration) is used if the API is unavailable.

+5. **Footer Navigation**:
+   - Access quick links, contact details, and social media profiles (LinkedIn, YouTube, Telegram) in the footer.
+   - Smooth scrolling for footer links enhances navigation.

 ## 🤝 Contributing